fyhuang/permafreeze/README.md

 Usage
 =====

-At the moment, permafreeze only implements file consistency checking.
 To install, simply clone this repository and `python setup.py install`.
-Use the `sample-config.ini` as a base for your own configuration file.
-If your configuration file is named `config.ini`, run:
+Permafreeze reads the configuration file from `~/.config/permafreeze/config.ini`; use the `sample-config.ini` as a starting point for your own configuration file.
+If you would like to use a different config file, pass the `-c` switch (e.g. `freeze -c ./myconfig.ini`).

-    freeze -c config.ini

-To hash all the files in your targets.
-Use:
+At the moment, permafreeze only supports two operations:

+* Performing consistency checking on files
+* Backing up data to S3 and Glacier

+### Consistency checking

+Generate a tree (containing hashes of all your files) using the `freeze` command with `-H` switch:

-    freeze -c config.ini check
+    freeze -H
+    # the default action is 'freeze':
+    freeze -H freeze

-To check the consistency of all unmodified files in your targets.
+At a later time, you can check the consistency of all your files with the command:

+    freeze check

+Currently, to prevent excessive warnings, permafreeze will not try to check a file which has a newer modified timestamp than the one stored in the tree.
+This makes consistency checking mainly useful for guarding against hardware failures.

+### Backing up data

+Simply type:

+    freeze

+permafreeze will automatically scan all your targets (see Configuration File) and backup any files which have been changed since the most recent backup.
+The resulting tree will be stored to S3, and the actual file data will be stored in Amazon Glacier.

 Requirements
 ============